Shinsina/iRacing-API-Scripts/README.md

 ## Gathering Subsession Data

-Following runs of `/search-series/main.go`  for all `season_quarter`, `season_year` and `cust_id` permutations next we will be using the output file(s) and using them as the input file for `/subsession/main.go`, the file output here will be used [within this folder](https://github.com/Shinsina/Stat-N-Track/tree/master/Stat-N-Track) and should ultimately be a 1 dimensional array of Subsessions and saved as `1-subsessions-output.json` in the aforementioned folder
+Following runs of `/search-series/main.go`  for all `season_quarter`, `season_year` and `cust_id` permutations next we will be using the output file(s) and using them as the input file for `/subsession/main.go`, the file output here will be used [within this folder](https://github.com/Shinsina/Stat-N-Track/tree/master/Stat-N-Track) and should ultimately be a 1 dimensional array of Subsessions and saved as `1-subsessions-output.json` in the aforementioned folder which means you will need to merge the outputs together likely through copy pasting and making sure the array is 1 dimensional.

 ## Gathering Past Seasons Data